S-A-S-26/Vim-Commands/README.md

 5. space w s to search through out workspace
 6. There are several ways to create a terminal buffer:
     Run the :terminal command.
+7. In order to add html template type html:5 in inset mode and press ctrl + y in inset mode.
     Call the nvim_open_term() or termopen() function.
     Edit a "term://" buffer.
 Examples: